Miami International Airport Closes Terminal Due To Government Shutdown

 “This will definitely affect the flying public who we (are) sworn to protect,” Thomas said.

-TSA spokesman Michael Bilello told CNN the agency is “closely monitoring the situation” and that “screening wait times remain well within TSA standards,” although that would change if the number of call outs continued to increase.
+TSA spokesman Michael Bilello told CNN the agency is “closely monitoring the situation” and that “screening wait times remain well within TSA standards,” although that would change if the number of call-outs continued to increase.

-At New York’s John F. Kennedy International Airport, upwards of 170 TSA employees have be called in sick almost every day.
+At New York’s John F. Kennedy International Airport, upwards of 170 TSA employees have been called in sick almost every day.
 Those TSA officers who did show up without pay were required to work extra hours to cover the shifts.

 At Dallas-Fort Worth International Airport, an estimated 25 to 30 TSA employees call in sick per shift, reported CNN.
 Since the government shutdown, that number has increased by 200 to 300 percent.